 Prior to joining HSSM, Mr. Thompson was an associate in the Orange County, CA office of Shook.
 Hardy & Bacon with a practice concentrating on product liability litigation.
 That litigation experience now serves as a cornerstone of the practice group.
 Before that, he spent two years as a judicial law clerk for the Honorable J. Craig Whitley, United State Bankruptcy Judge for the Western District of North Carolina.
 Mr. Thompson has been admitted to practice in both California and North Carolina.

 Mr. Thompson is a native of Charlotte, having attended Myers Park High School, and a second-generation bankruptcy lawyer.

 - Washington and Lee School of Law, J.D., 2003, Washington & Lee Journal of Civil Rights and Social Justice, executive editor

 - Wake Forest University, B.A., 1998

-- Representation of Chapter 11 Debtors-in-Possession including negotiating use of Cash Collateral; preparing, negotiating and litigating plans of reorganization; disputing lien priorities; assumption/rejection of executory contracts and leases; conducting asset sales; objecting to creditor claims; and prosecuting and defending avoidance actions.
+- Representation of Chapter 11 Debtors-in-Possession including negotiating use of cash collateral; preparing, negotiating and litigating plans of reorganization; disputing lien priorities; managing assumption/rejection of executory contracts and leases; conducting asset sales; objecting to creditor claims; and prosecuting and defending avoidance actions.

 - Representation of principals of Chapter 11 Debtors including resolution of bankruptcy litigation claims, negotiating guaranty liability with banks, and protecting equity position within reorganization.

-- Representation of creditor in filing involuntary bankruptcy to prevent dissipation of assets by Debtor, equity holders, or secured creditors.
+- Representation of Creditors in filing involuntary bankruptcies to prevent dissipation of assets by Debtor, equity holders, or secured creditors.

 - Representation of Secured Creditors including foreclosing on real estate assets; obtaining relief from the automatic stay; protecting cash collateral assets; negotiating asset sales; and determining the validity, extent and priority of liens.